|Home Gallery Contact Events & Projects Projects: 2019 On Film & TV Archive & Links

 We will request payment before delivery.
 We will inform the customer when the order is ready to ship and to arrange payment.

-We also accept BACS (free in the UK and payable online) and IBAN.
+We accept Faster Payments (free in the UK and payable online) and IBAN.
 We will supply our bank details.
 We ask customers to pay any bank payment charges.

-We are not able to offer credit card payment facilities, but credit cards can be used via PayPal.
+We are not able to offer credit card payment facilities, but credit cards can be used via Square.